-You’ve heard the old saying.
-“A picture is worth a thousand words.”
+You’ve heard the old saying, “A picture is worth a thousand words.”
 It’s very true.
 Professional and amateur photographers alike have the ability to express themselves through their images.
 When someone looks at one of your photos, they are able to see something exactly the way you saw it.
 Photography can convey ideas in a very artistic, visual, and creative way.

-Improving As A Photographer
+Improving as a Photographer

 I’m sure you can agree with many of the things I’ve written about our love of photography.
 I also feel it’s safe to say that many photographers wish they could improve their ability with a camera.
 All of us have looked at photos we’ve taken, compared to photos others have taken of the same or similar subject matter.
 We may have asked ourselves, “How did they get their photos to look so much better than mine?”
-How many times have you taken a photo, only to be disappointed with the outcome?
+How many times have you taken a photo only to be disappointed with the outcome?
 It can be frustrating sometimes.

 We have a drive to get better and, as the old saying goes, practice makes perfect.
-We may shoot 100 photos and find 1 that we think is absolutely amazing.
+We may shoot 100 photos and find one that we think is absolutely amazing.
 It’s that one photo that keeps us shooting.
 It’s that one photo that inspires us to try to do it again.